 Did you know that the city of Leiden is home to one of the oldest botanical gardens in the world?
 The University of Leiden was responsible for planting the first seeds in this historical garden.
-It really is a sight for sore eyes because it is truly beautiful!
-You can enjoy a day in the sun, and stroll through the garden for a relaxing day as we say goodbye to the cold winters.
+It really is a sight for sore eyes!
+Take a relaxing afternoon out and stroll through the gardens.

-Quite a few museums in Leiden for you to add to your list!
-Be sure to tag @dutchreview on Instagram when you do take those gorgeous pictures because we want to see them!
 Will you be visiting one of these museums in Leiden?
 Or have we missed out on anything?
-Thinking about moving to Leiden?
-Let us know in the comments below!
+Tell us in the comments below!

 Feature Image: Kees Hummel/Leiden Marketing

-Editor’s Note: this article was originally published in May 2019, but was fully updated in June 2020 for your reading pleasure.
+Editor’s Note: This article was originally published in May 2019, and was fully updated in September 2021 for your reading pleasure.